sail-sg/envpool/docs/pages/env.rst

         hdrs = ["ThreadPool.h"],
     )

-It says ``ThreadPool.h`` is exposed on the top level of threadpool namespace.
+It says ``ThreadPool.h`` is exposed on the top level of "threadpool" namespace.

 3. modify Bazel build rules of async_envpool: